jstoppa/jstoppa.com/content/posts/how-to-run-openclaw-securely-in-docker-with-persistent-storage/post.md

     description: Notes on running OpenClaw in docker with special focus on persistent context, memory and data ownership.
 ---

 Context engineering is one of the hardest problems to solve when working with AI agents.
-It is no longer just about how capable the model is but about how you manage the growing amount of context generated through interaction, and how you ensure agents remember what actually matters rather than losing important details over time.
+It is no longer just about how capable the model is but about how you manage the growing amount of context generated through interaction and how you ensure agents remember what actually matters rather than losing important details over time.

 I had heard really good things about OpenClaw’s memory management so I decided to give it a go.
 [OpenClaw](https://openclaw.ai/) (formerly known as [ClawdBot or Moltbot](https://www.forbes.com/sites/kateoflahertyuk/2026/02/06/what-is-openclaw-formerly-moltbot--everything-you-need-to-know/)) has been getting attention for how it handles [context and memory](https://manthanguptaa.in/posts/clawdbot_memory/), which made it a good candidate to explore this space more hands-on.